Banana Baked Oatmeal Cups

 - 6 drops liquid stevia OR 1 packet of powdered stevia OR ⅓ cup maple syrup

 - 2 medium bananas, mashed

 - 1 ½ cups unsweetened vanilla almond milk

 - ½ cup raisins

-- Preheat oven to 350 degrees and spray one 12-cup muffin pan with cooking spray or use cupcake liners.
+- Preheat oven to 350°F and spray one 12-cup muffin pan with cooking spray or use paper or silicone liners.

 - In a bowl, mix oats, salt, baking powder and cinnamon.

 - In another large bowl, mix egg whites, vanilla, coconut oil, stevia and mashed bananas until combined.
 Dump dry ingredients into wet ingredients; mix well.
 Pour in almond milk and stir until combined.